v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 Simply clicking on the document you want to test will start the test and the results will appear

 #### !!Warning!!
-Before you can search documents and test extesions, one MUST provide an API with valid permissions.
+Before you can search documents and test extensions, one MUST provide an API with valid permissions.
 Instructions are be found in the 'Settings' tab of the tester

 #### Additional notes about the tester